Important Mental Health Facts

 • Follow the advice from the professionals rather than your friends.

-• Do not try to manage your mental health problems all by yourself.
+• Do not try to manage your mental health problems by yourself.

 • Determine the source of your anxieties and then find ways to overcome it.